A Nonprofit Corporation

 1. Directors.
 The governing body of the Association is the Board of Directors, which has authority and is responsible for the supervision, control and direction of the Association.
 Funds of the Association may be paid out only at the direction of the Board of Directors.

 2. Composition of the Board.
-The Board of Directors consists of ten persons, nine of whom shall be elected by and from the voting membership and the Chairman of the Committee on Recycling Education who shall be appointed by the Board of Directors.
+The Board of Directors consists of no less than nine and no more than 11 directors who shall be elected by and from the voting membership.

 3. Election.
 An email ballot to elect the members of the Board of Directors of ARRA shall be sent to all paid voting members not less than 30 days prior to the ARRA Annual Meeting.
 Email ballots must be received in ARRA Headquarters no later than 15 days before the Annual Meeting.
 Results of the email ballot shall be reported at the Annual Meeting and by email report to the membership.